 Calling Themselves Ugly

-Individuals typically begin to complain that they are “ugly, disgusting, or grotesque” due to a flaw that they see in their appearance that others may not even notice at all.
+People with body dysmorphia typically begin to complain that they are “ugly, disgusting, or grotesque” due to a flaw that they see in their appearance that others may not even notice at all.
 These flaws are usually confined to the face, skin, hair, or complexion.
-Other body parts can be focused on as well such as height, legs, thighs, scars, etc. In masculine individuals, there is a condition called muscle dysmorphia in which the patient perceives that they are not lean or muscular enough.
+Other body parts can be focused on as well, such as height, legs, thighs, scars, etc. More common in males, there is a condition called muscle dysmorphia, in which the person perceives that they are not lean or muscular enough.

 Spending Lots of Time on Their “Flaws”